This program was previously called Post-Baccalaureate Certificate in Information Security (PBC InfoSec).

 There are two program intakes per year.
-The SCIS Graduate Office must receive all application materials by March 1 for consideration to the program for Fall semester, and by October 1 for consideration to the program for the Winter semester.
+The SCIS Graduate office must receive all application materials by March 1 for admission to the program for Fall semester, and by October 1 for consideration to the program for the Winter semester.

 Applications for admission to the Graduate Certificate in Information Security (GC InfoSec) Program are submitted online, including payment of the application fee.

 IMPORTANT: If you have been a student at Athabasca University (AU) or have received an AU student ID number as part of a previous application:

 - You must first login by clicking the Login link (left-hand side, under the General heading);

 - Click on Graduate Application and complete the required steps;